0xf4b1/hearthstone-linux/README.md

 # hearthstone-linux

-Craft your own linux native Hearthstone client

-*Updated for client version 23.6.0.142295*
+The files in this repository give you the power to craft a Linux-native Hearthstone client.
+The core game runs perfectly, but the in-game shop remains closed.

-Hearthstone is based on the Unity engine, that allows to deploy to multiple platforms, including linux.
-The platform specific engine files are mostly generic, so let's take the game files and run them with Unity's linux binaries.
-Taking the windows version does not work, since it was exported only with Direct3D renderer enabled, but the MacOS version uses the OpenGLCore renderer, that we can perfectly use on linux!
+Hearthstone is based on the Unity engine, which allows the game to run on multiple platforms, including Linux.
+The platform-specific engine files are mostly generic, so we take the official game files and run them with Unity's Linux binaries.
+The macOS version of the game uses the OpenGLCore renderer, which we can use perfectly on Linux!

 Even though we don't have to modify any of the game internals, please note that this is unofficial and you might risk a ban when using this method.